-- Employers and employment agencies are banned from asking applicants past wage and compensation histories. - Employees may disclose or discuss their own salaries, benefits, and other compensation with their co-workers and colleagues. - Employers are not allowed to pay less to African American employees versus non- African American employees - Certain employees at large businesses may request wage/salary history for their job title from IDOL.
+- Employers and employment agencies are banned from asking applicants past wage and compensation histories - Employees may disclose or discuss their own salaries, benefits, and other compensation with their co-workers and colleagues. - Employers are not allowed to pay less to African American employees versus non- African American employees - Certain employees at large businesses may request wage/salary history for their job title from IDOL. - Employers that publish job postings must include that position's pay and benefits if an individual works in Illinois or, if working remotely out of state, reports to a supervisor or work location in Illinois.